IBM-Bluemix-Docs/ComposeForMongoDB/howto-migrating.md

 # Migrating to Databases for MongoDB

-To ease the transition from {{site.data.keyword.composeForMongoDB}} to {{site.data.keyword.databases-for-mongodb_full}}, use the migration tool available on your {{site.data.keyword.databases-for-mongodb}} deployment.
+To ease the transition from {{site.data.keyword.composeForMongoDB}} to {{site.data.keyword.databases-for-mongodb_full}}, use the migration tool available on your {{site.data.keyword.composeForMongoDB}} deployment.
 The tool moves both your data and indexes to a new {{site.data.keyword.databases-for-mongodb}} deployment.

 Migrations are repeatable.
 You can perform a single migration to a new {{site.data.keyword.databases-for-mongodb}} deployment, test it out, tear it down, and then perform another migration.
 In the meantime, your applications can continue running on your {{site.data.keyword.composeForMongoDB}} deployment.